 Like any headphones, the audio quality of your cycling headphones is important.
 The sound should be good and clear, without static or interference.
 However, you don’t want headphones that will cancel all outside noise.
 If you use noise-canceling, you may be unable to hear vehicles, people or other things happening all around you, which is quite unsafe.

 While many people will use their headphones sitting on the couch, that is not the case here.
 When riding a bike, your headphones can take a lot of damage.
 This can include them being dropped, falling out of your ears or even being damaged by sweat.
 As a result, be sure that the headphones you go with are durable enough to survive the ride.

-Best Headphones for Cycling: Our Picks
+Best Headphones for Cycling: Our Picks for 2022

 These headphones offer great sound quality, a battery life that lasts all day and functional design that should stay put for your entire ride.
 Better yet, they are waterproof to ensure sweat, rain or the misguided stream of your water bottle won’t damage them.
 If you’re on a budget but don’t want to give up sound quality, fit or battery life, these are a great option.